 Greek Hotels are Different

 When it comes to hotels, Greece excels again.
 Most hotels are small and medium-size, so you get a lot of space.
 We stayed in several hotels last summer and felt safe at all times.
-From our splendid Nymfes Hotel in Kamares beach in Sifnos, the superb Benois Hotel in Galissas Beach in Syros, the luxurious Amaronda Resort in Eretria, and the lovely Coralli Bungalows in Serifos, everything was spotless!
+From our splendid Nymfes Hotel in Kamares beach in Sifnos, the superb Benois Hotel in Galissas Beach in Syros, the luxurious Amaronda Resort in Eretria, and the lovely Aethra Boutique Rooms in Nafplio, everything was spotless!
 For breakfast, all we had to do is choose from a wide variety of delicious food, and it was brought to us safely.
 Once again, there was never overcrowding.
 The few guests that shared the hotels with us did respect the protocol and did keep the required social distance.
 Thanks everyone for taking such good care of us!

 Greek Open Air Terraces are Splendid